g0mb4/tas/README.md

 The project is based on Yonatan Zilpa's excersie.
 A brief explanation can be found [here](https://www.magmath.com/english/programming/c_programming_language/projects/two_pass_assembler.php).
 The majority of the following is just a direct copy of that site.
 Some differences:
-+ I'm using hexadecimal (base 16) numeric system insted of octal.
++ I'm using hexadecimal (base 16) numeric system instead of octal.
 + .entry MAIN needed to be defined explicitly.
-+ There wont be any generated .ent/.ext files, if they are not needed.
++ The generated object code file uses a different format (it includes the entries and the externals).

 Documentation can be found [here](https://g0mb4.github.io/tas/).